SMZR 25x100 / N52 - magnetic roller

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we recommend using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- Potential hazard to health from tiny fragments of magnets can be dangerous, if swallowed, which is particularly important in the context of child safety.
-Additionally, small elements of these devices can hinder the diagnostic process when they are in the body.
+- Health risk to health from tiny fragments of magnets are risky, if swallowed, which becomes significant in the context of children's health.
+Additionally, small elements of these devices have the potential to complicate diagnosis in case of swallowing.

 Neodymium magnets are primarily characterized by their significant internal force.
 They attract to each other, and any object that comes in their way will be affected.